oleander/Spot/README.markdown

 - instrumental
 - ringtone

-Take a look at the [source code](https://github.com/oleander/Spotify/blob/master/lib/spotify.rb#L94) if you want to find out more.
+Take a look at the [source code](https://github.com/oleander/Spotify/blob/master/lib/spotify.rb#L94) for more information.

 ### Specify a territory

 All songs in Spotify isn't available everywhere.
 Therefore it might be usefull to specify a location, also know as a *territory*.

-If you for example want to find all songs available in Sweden, then you might do something like.
+If you for example want to find all songs available in Sweden, then you might do something like this.

 ```` ruby
 Spotify.territory("SE").find_song("Sweet Home Alabama")